UK coronavirus vaccine prompts immune response in early test

 Last week, American researchers announced that the first COVID-19 vaccine tested there boosted people’s immune systems just as scientists had hoped and the shots will now enter the final phase of testing.
 That vaccine, developed by the National Institutes of Health and Moderna, produced the molecules key to blocking infection in volunteers who got it, at levels comparable to people who survived a COVID-19 infection.

 The vaccine being developed by Pfizer also works to trigger a similar dual immune response as the Oxford shot.
-Pfizer and its German partner BioNTech also released an encouraging Phase 1 report Monday.
+Pfizer and its German partner BioNTech also released an encouraging early report Monday.

 Nearly two dozen potential vaccines are in various stages of human testing worldwide, with a handful entering necessary late-stage testing to prove effectiveness.

-AP Medical Writer Lauran Neergaard in Alexandria, Virginia, contributed to this report.
+AP Medical Writer Lauran Neergaard in Alexandria, Virginia, and Jamey Keaten in Geneva, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.